daz4126/Nanny-State/README.md

 ### Transformer Functions

-The `Update` function usually accepts a fragment of the state.
-We can also use *transformer functions* to update the state.
+The `Update` function usually accepts a new state value, but it can also use *transformer functions* to update the state.

 A transformer function accepts the current state as an argument and returns a new representation of the state.
-It basically maps the current state to a new state:
+It basically maps the current state to a new state as shown in the diagram below:

 <div align="center">